DanielGibson/Snippets/README.md

 // returns the last occurence byte c in buf.
 Like strrchr() for binary data. void* DG_memrchr(const void* buf, unsigned char c, size_t buflen);

+// search for last occurence of needle in haystack, like strstr() but backwards.
+// also like DG_memrmem(), but for '\0'-terminated strings.
+// returns the address of the last match, or NULL if it wasn't found char* DG_strrstr(const char* haystack, const char* needle);

 // reentrant (threadsafe) version of strtok(), saves its progress into context. char* DG_strtok_r(char* str, const char* delim, char** context);